Mexican president pitches law that could suspend oil permits

 His shake-up of the market has upset business groups and many of Mexico’s top trade partners, who are concerned the government is not respecting investments.

-Reporting by Adrianna Barrera; writing by Cassandra Garrison; Editing Dave Graham & Simon Cameron-Moore
+Reporting by Adrianna Barrera; additional reporting by Miguel Gutierrez; writing by Cassandra Garrison; Editing Dave Graham, Simon Cameron-Moore & Shri Navaratnam

 Our Standards: The Thomson Reuters Trust Principles.